gzili/videoteka-backoffice/README.md

 yarn dev
 ```

-The backoffice frontend should now be served at `http://localhost:5173` (if using the default settings).
+The backoffice frontend should now be served at `http://localhost:5173`.

 **Note:** by default, backoffice expects backend to be accessible at `http://localhost:8080/api`.
 You can use `VITE_BACKEND_HOST`, `VITE_BACKEND_PORT` and `VITE_BACKEND_PATH` environment variables to change this.
 Either change the values in `.env` or create `.env.local` file (ignored by Git) and put your overrides there.